botesjuan/BasicDropBox/README.md

 ## Step 4: Debugging the Service

->If the service doesn't start correctly, you can check the logs with:
+>If the service doesn't start correctly, check the logs with:

 ```
 journalctl -u seven_segment.service
 ```
->This will help you identify any errors or issues that might be occurring.
+>This will help identify any errors or issues that might be occurring.

 ----